kartoza/africa_rangeland_watch/docs/src/user/guide/map.md

 #### How to do Baseline Analysis?

 * **Baseline:** After selecting this option you have to select the polygons from the map and then you can go for the analysis.
-To see the process of how to select the polygon click [here](#how-to-select-polygon)

 #### How to do Temporal Analysis?

-* **Temporal:** After selecting the temporal you will be able to select the following options:
+* **Temporal:** After selecting the temporal you will be able to select to the following options:
     - **Select temporal resolution:** You can choose whether to use the `Annual` or `Quarterly` option based on their preference.

     - **Select variable:** You can choose the variable they want to analyse from the available options.